A Bucks County Quaker tradition for more than four decades.

 Our community is guided in its philosophy and practices by Quaker values that begin with respect for the dignity of each individual, and a welcome for people of diverse faiths and traditions.
 The acknowledgment of this belief supports the quality of our care and services, and informs relationships among residents, employees and the board of directors.

-Pennswood Village is one of a fraction of the nation's continuing care retirement communities that is fully accredited by CARF-CCAC.
-This organization provides a national accreditation following a rigorous, multi-step evaluation process.
-Our care consistently receives the highest five-star rating from Centers for Medicare and Medicaid, and our community was also recognized in U.S. News & World Report's Best Nursing Homes 2014 issue.
+Our care consistently receives the highest five-star rating from Centers for Medicare and Medicaid, and our community was also recognized in U.S. News & World Report’s Best Nursing Homes, as well as being rated Best Independent Living Community by U.S. News & World Report, 2022-2023.

 As a continuing care retirement community, Pennswood Village promises a continuum of care through all stages of life.
 Our contracts offer the most comprehensive level of healthcare coverage options and services available in a senior living community.